Washington County deputies charge woman with trafficking meth - NewsBreak

 3 Arkansas officers suspended after video captures beating

-MULBERRY, Ark. — (AP) — Federal authorities said Monday they have started a civil rights investigation following the suspension of three Arkansas law enforcement officers after a video posted on social media showed two of them beating a man while a third officer held him on the ground.
+MULBERRY, Ark.
+(AP) — Federal authorities said Monday they have started a civil rights investigation following the suspension of three Arkansas law enforcement officers after a video posted on social media showed two of them beating a man while a third officer held him on the ground.
+The officers were responding to a report of a man making threats outside a convenience store Sunday in the small town of Mulberry, about 140 miles (220 kilometers) northwest of Little Rock, near the border with Oklahoma, authorities said.
+Arkansas State Police said the agency would investigate the use of force.
+State police identified the suspect as Randal Worcester, 27, of Goose Creek, South Carolina.
+The attorney for the two deputies said Monday that Worcester attacked one of the deputies, giving him a concussion.

 Comments / 0